Best Diabetes Insurance Plans Singapore: AIA vs Singlife with Aviva Comparison

 Verdict: Which diabetes insurance plan should you get?

-As you can see, the three different plans highlighted in this article have different strong points.
+As you can see, the different plans highlighted in this article have different strong points.

 However, if you have Type 2 diabetes, you should consider whether you want diabetic complication coverage.
 If so, Singlife with Aviva and AIA offer better plans.
 For instance, amputation is sometimes necessary if wounds or ulcer on the skin of lower limbs do not heal as a result of reduced blood flow, a diabetic complication.
 Singlife with Aviva and AIA plans offer 20% of sum assured as payout in the event of that.